Buying a Business with Your Retirement Funds

 5. Jim also invests personal funds equal to more than 1% of the purchase price so that the structure is not considered an Employee Stock Option Plan (ESOP).

-6. The C Corporation utilizes the proceeds from the sale of stock (the amount of rollover funds and personal funds used) to purchase the assets for the new business.
+6. The C Corporation utilizes the proceeds from the stock sale (the amount of rollover funds and personal funds used) to purchase the assets for the new business.

 7. Joe would be able to earn a salary from the revenues of the business as well as personally guarantee any business loan.